OGRECave/ogre-next/Docs/src/manual/compositor.md

 -   pass \<type\>; \[customId\]

-'*type*' must be one of the supported types: clear, quad, resolve, render\_scene, stencil, custom.
+'*type*' must be one of the supported types: clear, render_quad, resolve, render\_scene, stencil, custom.

 The *customId* parameter is optional and is used by custom passes to